oceanhealth/fukushima/README.md

 ###### Final Semester.
 2022.07.01

-Japan has opened a public comment period regarding the final decision to dump radioactive wastewater from Fukushima into the Pacific Ocean.
+Japan has opened a public comment period on the final decision to dump radioactive wastewater from Fukushima into the Pacific Ocean.

 ##### DISCLAIMER: This essay does not debate the efficacy of Nuclear Energy.

 # Summary
-This is a report on environmental impact potential health and safety implications of controlled planetary radionuclide release, proposed as the solution to the ongoing.
+The health and safety implications of controlled radionuclide release into the Pacific Ocean, proposed as the solution to the ongoing.
 Marine plants produce over 70% of our oxygen and the ocean is a resource of incalculable value.
 ![flowers](docs/assets/img/simulation.png)